FOREX-Yen hits post-April high against dollar on Japan equities drop

 Market participants slashed hefty bets on gains in the dollar, which had been taken out on expectations the Fed would soon scale back monetary easing.

-The Australian dollar, meanwhile, was one of the best performers of the day, last trading up 1.8 percent at US$0.9653.
+The Australian dollar, meanwhile, was one of the best performers of the day, last trading up 1.2 percent at US$0.9598.